Home sweet home!

 Next, add the turmeric powder, chop the tomatoes and add them in stirring furiously.
 Fry this mixture for about five minutes, adding half a cup of warm water if it the masala starts getting stuck to the bottom of the pot.
 Then spoon in the yoghurt, give it a good mix, lower the heat to a medium and wait two minutes or so until little oily holes start appearing on the surface of the masala.

-When this happens, the quickest thing to do it to take a hand blender and go straight into the pot and puree the ingredients into a smooth paste.
-Don’t worry about the bits of cumin and coriander seeds – you will hardly clock them in the end result.
+When this happens, the quickest thing to do is to fish out the bay leaves and cinnamon, take a hand blender and go straight into the pot to puree the ingredients into a smooth paste.
+Don’t worry about little bits of cumin and coriander seeds – you will hardly clock them in the end result.

 When you have a creamy orange curry base, add in the chicken pieces, whack the heat up again to high and stir viciously to brown the meat.
-The curry might splatter a bit, but it will all be worth it in the end.
-When the chicken pieces are white all over,mix in the ground almond, lower the heat to medium again and cook covered for half an hour, stirring every five minutes or so until the meat separates from the bones on the chicken legs.
+The curry might splatter a bit, but it will be worth it in the end.
+When the chicken pieces are white all over, mix in the ground almonds, lower the heat to medium again and cook covered for half an hour, stirring every five minutes or so until the meat separates from the bones on the chicken legs.

 Add salt to taste.
 Serve hot, with toasted pitta breads to scoop up the thick curry.
 Dal, optional.

-This entry was posted on Tuesday, March 6th, 2012 at 10:53 am and is filed under Chicken, Meat.
+This entry was posted on Tuesday, March 6th, 2012 at 10:53 am and is filed under Chicken, Cooking to impress, Entertaining, Meat.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.